spatie/laravel-data/docs/advanced-usage/creating-a-cast.md

 }
 ```

 When using `Castable` classes, you may still provide arguments in the `WithCastable` attribute.
-The arguments will be passed to the `castUsing` method:
+The arguments will be passed to the `dataCastUsing` method:

 ```php
 class DuplicateEmailCheck extends Data